A newsletter of Pinnacle and Spire, the nontraditional honor societies

 - There were a growing number of veterans of the Iraq and Afghanistan conflicts, including some who were wounded while in active service.

-- It appeared that more honorees were interested in technology and teaching careers than in years past, and slightly fewer were pointing their careers at the business world, although business fields continue to draw a very large number of our honorees.
+- It appeared that more honorees were interested in technology and teaching careers than in years past, and slightly fewer were pointing their careers at the business world, although business fields continue to draw a large number of our honorees.

 - We also noted another uptick in the number of honorees who are aimed at other helping professions, such as counseling, home healthcare, rehabilitation, and various aspects of gerontology.

 - Several honorees were running their own online businesses.
 A few also had bricks-and-mortar businesses.
+A significant numbrer were working from home.

-- As in past years, there was a huge number of Pinnacle and Spire honorees who are not only single parents and full-time students, but they have somehow found the time to remain extremely active in their children's lives and activities.
+- As in past years, there was a huge number of Pinnacle and Spire honorees who are not only single parents and full-time students, but they have somehow found the time to remain extremely active in their children's lives and community activities.
 Just reading their resumes exhausts us!

 - As in past years, we had a number of retirees among our honorees.
 Some were earning their first degrees, while others were starting completely new careers.